 Water.
 Determine as described under 2.8 Determination of water by the Karl Fischer method, Method A. For the anhydrous form use about 2 g of the substance; the water content is not more than 10 mg/g.
-For the hemihydrate use about 1 g of the substance; the water content is not more than 55 mg/g.
+For the hemihydrate use about 1 g of the substance; the water content is not less than 45 mg/g and not more than 55 mg/g.